sabbirhossainujjal/LLMVoX/README.md

 }
 ```

+## 📜 License

+LLMVoX is released under the CC-BY-NC-SA 4.0 License.
+For more details, please refer to the [LICENSE](https://github.com/mbzuai-oryx/LLMVoX/blob/main/LICENSE.txt) file included in this repository.

 ## Acknowledgments

 We thank the reviewers and colleagues who provided valuable feedback on this work.
 We also acknowledge the open-source contributions that made this project possible: